 To make a background white for Instagram, the most important thing to know that your phone camera has automatic settings for exposure.
 It chooses how light or dark to make your photo.
-And that works well most of the time.
-But when your photo has a large light or white area, it will try to make it darker i.e. grey (if you want to know why, this article explains it well).
+This works well most of the time, but when your photo has a large light or white area, it will try to make it darker i.e. grey (if you want to know why, this article explains it well).
 So you can blame science for your grey photos – it’s not your fault.

 The good news is you can override your phone camera’s auto settings.
 You do this by touching the screen while taking your photo.
 A yellow box with a sun on the side should appear.
 Simply slide your finger along the sun side of the square to increase light in your photo – and no more grey!

-So there you have it – how to make a background white for Instagram in four easy steps.
+So there you have it – how to make a background white for Instagram using only your phone.
 I hope this makes your Instagram photos easier for you.
-Do tag me on Instagram using @livingabstracts so I can see your white flatlays and styled photos.